-Bill Gross, who runs the world’s biggest bond fund at Pacific Investment Management Co., said structural distortions brought by central bank credit expansion will limit growth and accelerate the risk of inflation.
+Bill Gross, who runs the world’s biggest bond fund at Pacific Investment Management Co., said continued credit expansion by central banks will produce accelerating global inflation and slower growth.

-Pimco favors bonds in the five-year maturity range, as well as dividend-paying stocks that yield 3 to 4 percent and recommended that real assets and commodities be part of an investor portfolio, Gross said in his monthly investment outlook posted on the Newport Beach, California-based company’s website today.
+Pimco favors shorter duration and inflation-protected debt, as well as dividend-paying stocks with a preference for developing markets, Gross said in his monthly investment outlook posted on the Newport Beach, California-based company’s website today.

-Pimco’s $259 billion Total Return Fund beat 99 percent of its competitors this year with a 4.38 percent return.
-Gross in February reduced holdings of Treasuries for the first time in a year, when it cut its stake in the securities to zero.
+Pimco’s $252 billion Total Return Fund reduced holdings of Treasuries last month for the first time since February 2011, when it cut its stake in the securities to zero.

 Pimco, a unit of the Munich-based insurer Allianz SE, managed $1.35 trillion of assets as of September.

 The five-year notes that Russia plans to sell offer more value than U.S. Treasuries of the same maturity, Gross said in an CNBC interview today.

 While Pimco said 10 years ago that it wouldn’t buy Russian debt, the risk is now offset by the reward of the higher yields, Gross said.
 He still is concerned about the rule of law in Russia, Gross said in the televised interview.